MustafaMH418/Nucleo-stm32f466/Robot Crane /Doc/Documentation.md

 ****So we need to initlize a timer that can produce a PWM ( Advanced timer ) , in nucleo stm32f446re we can use timer2**** To initilize the timer we need to do some steps
-1. High level initilization
+1. High level Initilization
-2. Low level initilization
+2. Low level Initilization
 3. Starting the timer

 ### 1. High Level Initilization